predix-ui/predix-ui/_pages/develop/context-browser.md

 Use the following attribute to set the context browser items:

-* `items: Array` - An array of objects that will are used to build the context browser UI
+* `items: Array` - An array of objects that are used to populate the context browser UI

 All items should have at least the following properties:

 * `id: string` - A unique string that identifies the item.
-Should only contain valid ASCII characters.
+This string should only contain valid ASCII characters.
 It's recommended to only use URI-safe characters to allow for easy binding to the URL.
 Examples: 'home' or 'alerts'.
 * `label: string` - A short, human-readable text label for the item.

 The following optional properties can also be set:

 * `children: Array` - An array of sub-item objects that are children of the item.
 Each child item should also have an id and label, and may have its own child items.
-* `isTerminal: boolean = false` -  If true, the item /can never have/ children.
+* `isTerminal: boolean = false` -  If true, the item *can never have* children.
 If false, the item can, but does not necessarily, have children.
 * `isSelectable: boolean = true` - If true, the item can be selected.
-If false, the item can't be selected, but it /can/ be a parent.
+If false, the item can't be selected, but it *can* be a parent.
 * `isExhausted: boolean = false` - If true, there are no more children to load for the item.
 If false, there are still children to load (see "Lazy loading children" below for more info).

 The following is an example of a list of valid navigation items: